luskaner/aoe2DELanServer/README.md

 ### Launcher

-- GNU/Linux: recent SteamOS and Ubuntu (or derivatives) with official Steam installations are preferred. *arm64* variant need a compatilibity layer to run x86-64 programs.
+- GNU/Linux: recent SteamOS and Ubuntu (or derivatives) with official Steam installations on x86-64 are preferred.
+  *arm64*
+  variant need a compatilibity layer to run x86-64 programs.
 - macOS: Catalina (v10.15) or higher.